ratalla816/critical-roles-kiosk/README.md

 # Acknowledgements

+* Juan Estrada (ujuanest) for giving me the idea.
-* John Abel and Ali Ewing-Meeler for supporting this project
+* John Abel and Ali Ewing-Meeler for supporting this project.
-* Dakota Grey for the great start-up announcements and facilitating a buttery rollout
+* Dakota Grey for the great start-up announcements and facilitating a buttery rollout.

 # License